Nosferk/Nosferk/README.md

 Im a Just Anormal Developer and Minecraft Modder
 -----------------------

-* 🌍  I'm based in Brazil
+* 🌍  I was developed in Brazil

 * 🧠  I'm learning C++, Game Development, rust, C#, Kotlin and Java